realpython/python-guide/docs/writing/style.rst

 not intended to be used by client code should be prefixed with an underscore.
-This will guarantee a better separation of duties and easier modification of existing code; it will always be possible to publicize a private property, while privatising a public property might be a much harder operation.
+This will guarantee a better separation of duties and easier modification of existing code; it will always be possible to publicize a private property, but making a public property private might be a much harder operation.

 Returning values
 ~~~~~~~~~~~~~~~~